 I ended 2019 and rang in the New Year at a festival.
 Afterwards, I took a couple of nights for some R&R in Gisborne.
-Gizzy (not kidding that is the actual abbreviation/nickname) is an east coast town known for being the first point of New Zealand (and first “major country” the contradiction is that there are some smaller islands to a little more ahead) to see the sunrise and they also produce award-winning wine.
+Gizzy (not kidding that is the actual abbreviation/nickname) is an east coast town known for being the first point of New Zealand (and first “major country” the contradiction is that there are some smaller islands further east) to see the sunrise and they also produce award-winning wine.
 It was the perfect place to spend the first couple of days of the new decade if you ask me.

 This little break was just what I needed.
-Being that RnV just ended and it was the New Year, Gisborne seemed a little sleepy truth be told I think it was recovering from the mass of people coming from the festival, but I was still okay with that.
+Being that RnV just ended and that it was around New Years, Gisborne seemed a little sleepy.
+Truthfully the small town/community was most likely recovering from the mass of people coming if from the festival.
+I’m not sure what a “normal” weekend looks like here.
 I spent my mornings hanging out, reading, doing laundry, etc. and I didn’t feel like I needed to load up on activities.
 Then I would walk into town and stop by the beach.
 The weather was sunny and warm throughout my stay.
 Thankfully, when I was finally walking about the town the shops were closed so I couldn’t be temped into shopping.
 Window-shopping sufficed.

 During these couple of days I started feeling as if I may have been coming down with something so I reconciled that I needed lots of veggies and nutrients.
 I saw a Tank in town and kept craving it since getting an awesome smoothie and wrap in Rotorua a few weeks back.
-It is a healthy food chain similar to a Sweetgreen, but with salad, wrap, and smoothie options.
+It is a healthy food chain similar to a Sweetgreen in the States, but with salad, wrap, and smoothie options.